CSi-Studio/AirdPro/AirdPro/README.md

 #Aird SDK
 You can read the data using AirdSDK for secondary development.
 Visit AirdSDK project for more detail: https://github.com/CSi-Studio/Aird-SDK

+#Batch Conversion Task with Redis
+After install the Redis Server.
+You should input your custom Redis Server IP and Port in the Message Center InputBox and Click Connect button to see if the AirdPro has connnected to the Redis Server.
+In the AirdPro.
+We have already input a IP:Port string "192.168.31.88:6379" as an demo sample The Redis Channel is Database0, The redis key is "ConvertTask", the value should be a Set data structure of a specific json model called "ConvertJob".
+The detail of the "ConvertJob" object is described here:

+    String sourcePath    //the vendor file path, like  C:\vendor\test.raw String targetPath    //the target output directory path, like D:\output Double mzPrecision = 0.0001  //the needed precision, the default value is 0.0001 String type="DDA"    //the acquisition method of the vendor file.
+The value can be "DIA_SWATH", "DDA", "PRM", "COMMON"

+Here is a Java demo code
+    StringRedisTemplate stringRedisTemplate = new StringRedisTemplate(); //this is from spring-redis ConvertJob job = new ConvertJob();
+    job.sourcePath = "C:\vendor\test_for_swath.raw";
+    job.targetPath = "D:\output";
+    job.type="DIA_SWATH";
+    job.precision=0.0001;
+    String jobJson = JSON.toJSONString(job);
+    stringRedisTemplate.opsForSet().add("ConvertTask", jobJson);

 ## Software Description
 AirdPro is a software tool used for convert files from vendor format to Aird format.